Nicwooo/messenger/README.md

 Then, open `MongoDB` and connect your mongodb to this url `mongodb://localhost:27017/messenger` : now you will be able to see the changes.

+Finally, open `Postman`, click on the `import` button and import the `back-end-requests.postman_collection` file there.
-Finally, open `Postman` and start by creating some accounts, disussions and messages.
+Now, you can start by creating some accounts, disussions and messages.

 Now, you can play with the app in `Postman`.